 Although students interested in physical therapy may select any major, the following are the most frequently chosen: Health Science, Psychology, Sociology, Health and Physical Education, and Biology.

-Strong academic performance is considered paramount for acceptance into physical therapy programs; the degree emphasis is secondary.
+Strong academic performance is considered paramount; the degree emphasis is secondary.
 Although many schools list an overall minimum GPA of 3.0 for admission, to be competitive a GPA of at least 3.5 is needed.
 The prerequisite GPA is usually higher.

 Applicants to schools of physical therapy must demonstrate an understanding of the profession they wish to enter.
-Programs typically require a minimum of 80-100 hours of full or part time experience (voluntary or salaried) under the supervision of a certified physical therapist.
+Programs typically require a minimum of 80-100 hours of full or part time experience (volunteer or salaried) under the supervision of a certified physical therapist.
 Usually two or more settings are stipulated with acute care often being recommended as one of the settings.

 Psychology (2 courses):

 Computer literacy is assumed.
 Students may be asked to provide documentation of their proficiency.
 Certification in Advanced First Aid and CPR is required by most schools.
-Communication and English composition prerequisites are included in the Carroll Core requirements.
-A small number of schools allow courses in Comparative Anatomy and Vertebrate Physiology to substitute for Human Anatomy and Physiology.
+Communication and English composition prerequisites are included in Carroll Core requirements.
+Revised 10/2012